On this page:

 If you’re struggling with one of the conditions above, and think that DBT could be an effective treatment option, it’s important that you speak to a trained medical professional to get their opinion on your symptoms and treatment options.
 The best place to start is your local GP.

 Alternatively, you could contact the Priory and speak to our highly trained mental health professionals about the difficulties you’ve been having.
 At Priory, we offer the very best in mental health treatment, helping you to get your life back on track.
 DBT is just one of the many available treatment options, delivered by the very best in their field.
-DBT can be delivered by Priory at one of our many hospital sites around the UK, or from the comfort of your own home with online therapy from Priory Connect.
+DBT can be delivered by Priory at one of our many hospital sites around the UK.

 Remember, you don’t have to suffer with a mental health condition.
 Treatment is available and help is at hand here at Priory.
 Call us on 0800 691 1378 or make an enquiry today, where we can assess your symptoms and work with you to outline the best possible course of treatment.